GianniBuoni/dotfiles/README.md

 Flake is setup such that System and User specific variables will determine which files get imported into the system.

-These variables are defined in an untracked local file called `env.local.nix`.
-To work around some of the rules around building Nix and Home-Manager systems within a git repo, the `env.local.nix` file has to be staged and unstaged before and after building respectively:
+These variables are defined in an untracked local file in the `/env` directory.
+To work around some of the rules around building Nix and Home-Manager systems within a git repo, the `/env` has to be staged and unstaged before and after building respectively:

 ```
 git add . -Nf && sudo nixos-rebuild switch --flake .